ensdomains/ens.domains/README.md

 Once you integrate ENS, please raise pull request with the following steps.

+### 0. Prep work: Fork our repo

+Please follow [this instruction](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) to learn the basic of how to contribute to open source project if this is your first time to do so.

 ### 1. Add your logo image

 The category is either under `apps`, `desktop`, or `mobile`.